mendhak/mendhak.github.io/_posts/2020-12-04-lambda-docker-hello-world.md

 Now that the image is in place, you can create the Lambda function in your AWS account.

-You'll need to substitute the `role` below for your Lambda's IAM role.
+Substitute the `role` below for your Lambda's IAM role.
 The `ImageUri` needs to point at the image that you pushed to ECR.

 ```
 aws lambda create-function \